• Skip to main content

 This recipe is a twist on traditional succotash that many of us grew up eating.
 I like to keep it simple and have substituted delicious white acre peas for the classic lima beans.

-Not only that, but you can also substitute pink lady, zipper, crowder, purple hull, or field peas too.
+Not only that, but you can also substitute pink lady, zipper, purple hull peas, or field peas too.
 This recipe is a great way to repurpose leftover peas; the first time I made it I had some leftovers I wanted to use, and the rest, as they say, is history.

 What is it: